 - Manifest: The manifest contains meta-data about the firmware image.
-The manifest is protected against modification and provides information about the author. - Firmware Image: The firmware image, or image, is a binary that may contain the complete software of a device or a subset of it.
-The firmware image may consist of multiple images, if the device contains more than one microcontroller.
+The manifest is protected against modification and provides information about the author. - Firmware Image: The firmware image, or image, is a binary that may contain the complete software of a device or a subset of it. firmware image may consist of multiple images, if the device contains more than one microcontroller.
 Often it is also a compressed archive that contains code, configuration data, and even the entire file system.
 The image may consist of a differential update for performance reasons.
 Firmware is the more universal term.
-The terms, firmware image, firmware, and image, are used in this document and are interchangeable. - Bootloader: A bootloader is a piece of software that is executed once a microcontroller has been reset.
+The terms, firmware image, firmware, and image, are used in this document and are interchangeable. - Software: The terms "software" and "firmware" are used interchangeably. - Bootloader: A bootloader is a piece of software that is executed once a microcontroller has been reset.
 It is responsible for deciding whether to boot a firmware image that is present or whether to obtain and verify a new firmware image.
 Since the bootloader is a security critical component its functionality may be split into separate stages.
 Such a multi-stage bootloader may offer very basic functionality in the first stage and resides in ROM whereas the second stage may implement more complex functionality and resides in flash memory so that it can be updated in the future (in case bugs have been found).
 The exact split of components into the different stages, the number of firmware images stored by an IoT device, and the detailed functionality varies throughout different implementations.
 A more detailed discussion is provided in Section 8. - Microcontroller (MCU for microcontroller unit): An MCU is a compact integrated circuit designed for use in embedded systems.
 A typical microcontroller includes a processor, memory (RAM and flash), input/output (I/O) ports and other features connected via some bus on a single chip.
-The term 'system on chip (SoC)' is often used for these types of devices. - System on Chip (SoC): An SoC is an integrated circuit that integrates all components of a computer, such as CPU, memory, input/output ports, secondary storage, etc. - Homogeneous Storage Architecture (HoSA): A device that stores all firmware components in the same way, for example in a file system or in flash memory.
+The term 'system on chip (SoC)' is often used for these types of devices.